Bikes Buyer's Guide

 Road bikes are designed for riding on paved surfaces.
 The frame creates a riding position that’s designed for speed and efficiency.

-Riding a road bike for the first time can be nerve-wracking, but you’ll soon get used to the precise handling, precision braking and enjoy the extra speed.
-If you’ve never tried a road bike before, now is the time.
+Riding a road bike for the first time can be nerve-wracking, but you’ll soon get used to the precise handling and fast pace.
+Here are some of the typical features of a road bike:

-• Lightweight frame and components - Road bikes are designed to be as light as possible, which makes it easier to cycle quickly, including up hills.
+• Lightweight frame and components - Road bikes are designed to be as light as possible to make it easier to cycle quickly, including up hills.

 • Thinner tyres - Road bikes have large wheels and thinner tyres that are designed for low rolling-resistance and high speeds.

-• Precise handling - Road bikes feature narrow handlebars that provide precise handling, and enable you to fit through gaps in traffic.
+• Precise handling - Road bikes feature narrow handlebars that provide precise handling and allow you to fit through gaps in traffic.

 Why buy a road bike?

-Road bikes are perfect for riding on the road or on cycle paths.
-They’re ideal for those who want to cycle quickly, travel long distances (or both!).
-Road bikes are lightweight, fast and fun.
+Road bikes are lightweight, fast, and fun, making them perfect for riding on the road or on cycle paths.
+They’re ideal for those who want to cycle quickly or cover long distances.

-A road bike can be a great commuter bike too.
+A road bike can be ideal for commuting too.
 If your frame has the correct fittings, you can add mudguards, a panier rack and lights to create a comfortable long-range commuter bike.

 Great for: Long rides, training, speed and efficiency